 Because tracking your SERPs gives you such a competitive advantage, there are dozens of services that can help.
-The vast majority are paid options, but there are also several free versions.
+The vast majority of tools to track your performance with search engines are paid options, but there are also several free versions.
 Often, these tools will only provide you with basic tracking info.
 However, sometimes, that’s all you need.

 Unlike other lists you may find, the ones below are free.
-That means no free trials or “kinda-free” options — absolutely, 100% free.
+That means no free trial or “kinda-free” options — absolutely, 100% free.